SwissTierrasColombia/Asistente-LADM-COL/README_en.md

 ## Functionalities

-The current version ([3.2.0-beta-1](https://github.com/SwissTierrasColombia/Asistente-LADM-COL/releases/tag/3.1.4)) of the LADM-COL Assistant depends on [QGIS Model Baker v6.3.2](https://github.com/opengisch/QgisModelBaker/releases/download/v6.3.2/QgisModelBaker.v6.3.2.zip) and allows users to:
+The current version ([3.2.0-beta-1](https://github.com/SwissTierrasColombia/Asistente-LADM-COL/releases/tag/3.1.4)) of the LADM-COL Assistant allows users to:

  - Integration with the Transitional System:
    - Authentication